ChrisHu2021/OpenWrt-Firmware-x86_64/README.md

 # Actions-OpenWrt

 1. Use Lean's source code.
-2. Compiled by weekly.
-3. With minimum packages include SSR Plus, SMB and ttyd.
+2. With minimum packages include SSR Plus, SMB and ttyd.